ruboto/EmotionalVoting/README.md

 I have seen many apps that enable voting or store data for polls, but I have not found one that does exactly what I want.
 If you know of an app that fits the description of this app, please let me know :smile: .

+One principle I feel is important is that voters should be encouraged to vote for what they think is best, without fearing that their vote will be lost if they vote for something that does not win.
+If you take a chance and vote for an outsider, your vote should still count for or against the lead candidates.

 ## Example: Choose a project name

 What starting a project, it can be good to actually name it to give the participants a sense of what the purpose of the project is.
 All participants should have the right to propose suggestions for the project name, but when there are too many suggestions, it becomes very hard to find the best one.